samarthurs/java-case-study/Readme.md

 level to re-implement the backend from scratch and see whether the new solution can replace the legacy system which has grown over the past several years.

+We suggest to spend anywhere between 2 hours to max a day on the case study.

 ## Your task
 First take a look at the interface `HotelSearchEngine`.
 Your task will be to implement the two given functions in the concrete implementation in `HotelSearchEngineImpl`: